 The significance of the changes in phenology for breeding performance is poorly understood but has stimulated a large number of scientific studies, including several ongoing projects at BTO.
 Earlier average laying may be beneficial for birds because earlier fledging is often related to improved survival to the following year - thus earlynesting parents have an increased chance of having their offspring recruited into the next generation (Visser et al. 1998).
 However, the timing of leaf emergence and the speed of caterpillar development is also changing under increased temperatures (Buse et al. 1999, Visser & Holleman 2001) and the results of several recent studies have suggested that some birds may be unable to advance their breeding sufficiently to match phenological changes in their food supply, such that later-nesting birds are suffering poorer productivity.
-Both et al. (2006) demonstrated that mismatches between periods of food availability and chick demand can affect abundance in Dutch Pied Flycatcher populations, with those demonstrating the largest mismatches between predator activities and the availability of their food supples at different trophic levels within ecosystems (Both et al. 2009).
+Both et al. (2006) demonstrated that mismatches between periods of food availability and chick demand can affect abundance in Dutch Pied Flycatcher populations, with those demonstrating the largest mismatches between arrival in spring and peak caterpillar abundance exhibiting the greatest declines.
+As a consequence of climate change there may be an increasing mismatch between predator activities and the availability of their food supplies at different trophic levels within ecosystems (Both et al. 2009).
 Recent studies in the Netherlands have suggested that the magnitude of disjunction may be mediated by habitat type, with species in more seasonal habitats at greatest risk of negative impacts on productivity (Both et al. 2010).
-However, while Reed et al. 2012, 2013).
+However, while Reed et al. 2012, 2013, 2015).
 Whether such compensation will persist as the climate warms further remains to be seen and the population-level significance of trophic mismatches remains an active research area with potentially important policy implications for conservation.

-Only five species exhibit significant trends towards later laying, all of which produce multiple broods per season.
+Only seven species exhibit significant trends towards later laying, of which six produce multiple broods per season.
 A recent collaboration between BTO and Aberdeen University, using NRS data, identified an increase in the frequency of repeat brooding in Cornulier et al. 2009) which, as mean laying dates are calculated across all broods, would result in the observed shift.
 Increased production of repeat broods could be stimulated by climatic amelioration, with later nests being more productive in warmer conditions, or by movement of birds away from farmland and into habitats where they are released from constraints on multiple brooding.
 Previous research into multiple brooding in Chamberlain & Siriwardena 2000), but this species may also increasingly have moved to alternative habitats.
-A recent study using data from North

-America and Europe identified a positive temporal trend in the length of the breeding season of multi-brooded, but not single-brooded, bird species, consistent with the hypothesis that climate change is extending the window of opportunity for nesting for species less reliant on peaks in seasonal resources (Dunn & Møller 2013).
+A recent study using data from North America and Europe identified a positive temporal trend in the length of the breeding season of multi-brooded, but not single-brooded, bird species, consistent with the hypothesis that climate change is extending the window of opportunity for nesting for species less reliant on peaks in seasonal resources (Dunn & Møller 2014).

-It is likely that the laying dates of the majority of those species that do not show a significant trend in timing of breeding are also related to weather, but that their weathermediated cues do not show any trend over time (Crick & Sparks 1999).
+The only single-brooded bird displaying a significant trend towards later laying is Raven, a species that initiates laying in February, prior to the the early spring period that has witnessed the most significant rates of warming.
+It is likely that the laying dates of the majority of those species that do not show a significant trend in timing of breeding are similarly related to weather, but that their weather-mediated cues do not show any trend over time (Crick & Sparks 1999).